Reduce unnecessary tests with member data

 Intake assessments

 The right DCM tool can also offer members an intake assessment.
 This survey uncovers current healthcare needs, such as chronic conditions.
-It can also highlight potential areas of concern, like social health determinants.
+It can also highlight potential areas of concern, like social determinants of health.
 Understanding members’ conditions and barriers can help care teams guide members to effective preventive care, such as a primary care visit or diabetic eye exam.

 Biometric tracking